Meet the Therapist

 How do you approach clients, especially those different from you?

 Therapy is a courageous and brave journey for all clients.
 Putting clients at ease as quickly as possible and making them feel comfortable is my goal with each and every client.
-I strive always to be of service, to be culturally sensitive, to practice DEI-awareness (diversity, equity, and inclusion), to be genuine, to be concerned with the best interest of my clients, and to be worthy of my clients’ trust.
+I strive always to be of service, to be culturally sensitive, to be genuine, to be concerned with the best interest of my clients, and to be worthy of my clients’ trust.

 Ready to Make a Change?